bitsgofer/notebook/posts/some-go-quirk.md

   - golang
 ---

-This is a post documenting some quirky features of Go that I found suprising (mostly in the "hey, that's funny" way).
+Some quirky features of Go that I found suprising.

 ## 1. Declare arrays/slices the associative way